Joel-Venzke/Kaggle-Dataset-Work/README.md

 ### Data Exploration

 ### Data Pipeline
-The text based attributes
+The following text based attributes were dropped.
 - 'artists'
 - 'id'
 - 'name'
 - 'release_date'
-were dropped from the data before training.

 The 'artists' attribute could be used via hot ones, but this would lead to a large number of input parameters.
 The dataset also has a 'year' attribute making 'release_data' somewhat redundent.

 After the text baised attributes were remove, the data was passed through sklear-learn's standard scaler to normalize the data.

 ### Model selection